nishantc1527/Algorithms-Java/README.md

+# Algorithms

+A collection of common algorithms and data structures with source code in Java, C++, and Python.

+If you want to view the Java source code, go to java.md.
+If you want to view the Python source code, go to python.md, and same for C++ except go to cpp.md.

-# Java Users
+# Gradle

-This repository supports Gradle.
+This repository uses Gradle.
 While you don't need it, it will make everything much easier.
+You don't need to install Gradle as I added the wrapper.
 Testing is all done with JUnit 5.
-If you don't have Gradle, you have to download JUnit, as well as a couple dependencies listed below.
-If you do have Gradle, you're fine.

 # Dependencies Used